About his political life

 In 2015 it was found out that many politicians, writers and intellectuals were being tabbed by the Fethullah Gülen sects infiltrated police and judiciary links.
 The information was made public and Baykam was invited to the courthouse and informed of the situation.
 He became a plaintiff against the “FETO” criminal gang, led by Fethullah Gülen.

 During the same year, 2015, Baykam was among the Kemalist writers that were sent away from the Cumhuriyet newspaper as Can Dündar became the edition -in- chief of the newspaper.
-This period lasted for three long years during which Baykam wrote at the largest news website, OdaTV.
-After the newspaper was “won” back in court by the Kemalist writers led by Alev Coşkun, ex-President of the Cumhuriyet Foundation, Baykam returned to this “oldest” newspaper, and restarted his political column “Yakamoz” (Phosphorescence)
+This period lasted for almost three long years during which Baykam wrote at the largest news website, OdaTV.
+After the newspaper was “won” back in court by the Kemalist writers led by Alev Coşkun, ex-President of the Cumhuriyet Foundation, Baykam returned to the newspaper, and restarted his political column “Yakamoz” (Phosphorescence)

 At the 2018 Presidential Campaign, Baykam sided openly with CHP’s candidate Muharrem İnce who lost the race against Erdoğan.

 Baykam, who is still the UPSD President (Turkish Plastic Arts Association) has also been the World President of IAA (International Art Association) for the past 5 years and will remain at that post until spring 2021.